suvojeet-sengupta/Advisor-Desk/README.md

-# 📊 DishTV Agent Tracker App
+# 📊 Advisor Desk App

-## Empowering DishTV Field Agents with Seamless Performance Tracking
+## Empowering Professionals with Seamless Performance Tracking

 ---

 ## ✨ Overview

-**DishTV Agent Tracker** is a robust and intuitive mobile application developed using Flutter, meticulously designed to empower DishTV field agents.
+**Advisor Desk** is a robust and intuitive mobile application developed using Flutter, meticulously designed to empower professionals.
 It provides a comprehensive suite of tools for efficiently managing daily tasks, monitoring performance metrics, and accurately calculating monthly earnings.
-With a strong emphasis on a clean user interface and practical functionalities, this app serves as an indispensable tool for agents to maintain organization, boost motivation, and achieve their targets.
+With a strong emphasis on a clean user interface and practical functionalities, this app serves as an indispensable tool for users to maintain organization, boost motivation, and achieve their targets.

 ## 🚀 Features